Sunflower Harlequin Mix F1 20 seeds

 An excellent mixture of colours ranging from orange to terracotta and chocolate brown too.
 Just as easy to grow as any othor sunflower.
 The strong growing plants produce more than one head, ideal display in the flower border ar used as a cut flower.
 2-2.5m

 Sunflowers (Helianthus spp.) are a fun flower to grow when you are gardening with children.
 They’re easy to plant and grow from seeds, grow extremely fast and turn their flowery faces towards the sun.
 The tallest growing of all flower species, the most commonly known variety towers above other flowers and garden plants and is visible all across the region during the summer months.
 The large seed-filled heads of the popular sunflower are not only easily visible to humans, but to birds also which flock to them for a free meal.
+Check out our giant sunflower seeds here.

 The tall well-known type of sunflower is not the only type available.
 These strikingly beautiful flowers range in height from just a few inches to several feet.
 Some sunflowers are annuals, some are perennials, and petal colours also range from yellow to orange and red.